spxbhuhb/z2-schematic/README.md

 * apply the changes to another instance of the class with the `schematicPatch` function
 * add event listeners which are called whenever a field changes
 * validate the data with the `Schema` of the class

+All fields are initialized to their "natural" default values.
+If you want a different value use the `default` parameter.

+  * int = 0
+  * string = ""
+  * nullable fields = null

 ### Schemas